Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

-\begin{lemma} Suppose that $E$ is any subset of $\widehat G_1$ with $E$ and $E^c$ connected.
-Then $\partial_1 E$ is diagonally connected: in particular, it is connected in $\widehat G$. \end{lemma} \begin{proof} Let $F$ be the set of edges of $\widehat G_1$ from $E$ to $E^c$, and let $F'$ be the corresponding set of edges in the dual lattice.
+Since the proof will be using a standard graph theoretic result, it is convenient to define one more graph $\widehat G_1$: again the vertex set is the set of small squares, but this time each square is joined only to its four nearest neighbors; that is, $\widehat G_1$ is the ordinary square lattice.
+We need two quick definitions.
+First, for a set $E\in\widehat G_1$ we define the \textit{boundary} $\partial_1E$ of $E$ to be set of vertices in $E^c$ that are neighbors (in~$\widehat G_1$) of a vertex in $E$.
+Second, we say a set $E$ in $\widehat G_1$ is \textit{diagonally connected} if it is connected when we add the edges between squares which are diagonally adjacent (i.e., at distance $\sqrt2$) to $\widehat G$.
+The lemma we need is the following; since its proof is short we include it here for completeness.
+(It is also an easy consequence of the unicoherence of the square (see, e.g., page 177 of~\cite{Penbook}).) \begin{lemma} Suppose that $E$ is any subset of $\widehat G_1$ with $E$ and $E^c$ connected.
+Then $\partial_1 E$ is diagonally connected: in particular, it is connected in~$\widehat G$. \end{lemma} \begin{pf} Let $F$ be the set of edges of $\widehat G_1$ from $E$ to $E^c$, and let $F'$ be the corresponding set of edges in the dual lattice.
 Consider the set $F'$ as a subgraph of the dual lattice.
 It is easy to check that every vertex has even degree except vertices on the boundary of $\widehat G_1$.
-Thus we can decompose $F'$ into pieces each of which is either a cycle or a path starting and finishing at the edge of $\widehat G_1$.
+Thus we can decompose $F'$ into\vadjust{\goodbreak} pieces, each of which is either a cycle or a path starting and finishing at the edge of $\widehat G_1$.
 Any such cycle splits $\widehat G_1$ into two components, and we see that one of these must be exactly $E$ and the other $E^c$.
-Thus $F'$ is a single component in the dual lattice, and it is easy to check that implies that $\partial_1E$ is diagonally connected. \end{proof} \begin{proof}[Proof of Lemma~\ref{l:connected-boundary}] Consider $\widehat G_1\setminus N_{2c}$.
+Thus $F'$ is a single component in the dual lattice, and it is easy to check that implies that $\partial_1E$ is diagonally connected. \end{pf} \begin{pf*}{Proof of Lemma~\ref{l:connected-boundary}} Consider $\widehat G_1\setminus N_{2c}$.
 This splits into components $B_1,B_2,\ldots, B_m$.
 By definition each $B_i$ is connected.
 Moreover, each $B_i^c$ is also connected.
 Indeed, suppose $x,y\in B_i^c$.
 Then there is an $xy$ path in $\widehat G_1$.
 If this is contained in $B_i^c$ we are done.
 If not then it must meet $N_{2c}$, but $N_{2c}$ is connected.
-Hence we can take this path until it first meets $N_{2c}$ go through $N_{2c}$ to the point where the path last leaves $N_{2c}$ and follow the path on to $y$.
+Hence we can take this path until it first meets $N_{2c}$, go through $N_{2c}$ to the point where the path last leaves $N_{2c}$ and follow the path on to $y$.
 This gives a path in $B_i^c$.

 Hence, by Lemma~\ref{l:1-boundary}, we see that each $\partial_1 B_i$ is connected in $\widehat G$ for each $i$ (where $\partial_1$ denotes the boundary in $\widehat G_1$).
 Obviously $\partial_1 B_i\subset N_{2c}$.